nvaccess/nvda/source/UIAHandler/_remoteOps/readme.md

 s = ra.newString("Hello")
 ```

-##### Concatination
+##### Concatenation
-Strings can be concatinated to create a new string:
+Strings can be concatenated to create a new string:
 ```
 s = ra.newString("Hello ")
 t = ra.newString("world")
 u = s + t
 ```

-Or they can be concatinated in-place:
+Or they can be concatenated in-place:
 ```
 s = ra.newString("Hello ")
 t = ra.newString("world")